luci/recipes-py/README.recipes.md

     empty string to disassociate the context from a realm, emulating an environment prior to LUCI realms.
 This is useful during the transitional period.
+  * deadline (sections_pb2.Deadline) - Deadline information to set; See
+    LUCI_CONTEXT documentation for how this section works.
+Automatically adjusted by steps with `timeout` set.

 Environmental Variable Overrides: